suika2engine/suika2/doc/tutorial.md

 ## Open script file

 We can find a file named `init.txt` in the `txt` folder.
-This file is the first script file to be loaded after Suika 2 starts.
+This file is the first script file to be loaded after Suika2 starts.
 If you open this file with a text editor, you'll see that the script file is just a plain-text file.